 Access to Justice: Restorative Justice for LGBT+ hate crime

-This project will promote Restorative Justice as a method of addressing LGBT+ hate crime across London.
+This project promotes Restorative Justice as a method of addressing LGBT+ hate crime across London.

-During this two-year project, Why me? will be working with national LGBT+ organisations such as GALOP, as well as LGBT+ organisations in London which focus on tackling hate crime.
+During this project, Why me? are working with national LGBT+ organisations such as Galop, as well as LGBT+ organisations in London which focus on tackling hate crime.

 - One in five LGBT+ people have experienced a hate crime or hate incident because of their sexual orientation or gender identity in the last 12 months.

-If you are interested in finding out more about our LGBT+ project, please contact Tehmina Kazi on Tehmina.email@example.com
+If you are interested in finding out more about our LGBT+ project, please contact Ben Andrew at email@example.com

 This work is funded by the City Bridge Trust.